Jacotsu/polibeepsync/README.rst

 Windows
 --------
-Download the exe file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ open the downloaded file and follow the installer instructions.
+Download the exe file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ and open the downloaded file.

 MAC OS
 ------
-Download the .app.zip file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ and then drag it from the Downloads to Applications.
+Download the .app.zip file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ and then drag it from the Downloads to Applications, `CTRL+Right click` polibeepsync's icon and click `open`.

 Manual